Tenants, community leaders sound alarm over end of state eviction protection

 “I just recently started back working.
 Great, I’m happy about that, but I just started.
 I mean, I barely even got a paycheck yet,” Davis said.

-Jovana Fajardo is the director of the Sacramento ACCE office.
-ACCE stands for Alliance of Californians for Community Empowerment.
-It’s a nonprofit organization dedicated to housing justice.
+Jovana Fajardo is the director of the Sacramento Alliance of Californians for Community Empowerment [ACCE] office, a nonprofit organization dedicated to housing justice.

 This is the heart of the problem.
 Many people will not have received the money already set aside for rent relief.
 They likely won’t receive it either before the statewide eviction moratorium expires in one week.